 The workflow is summarized in the following diagram:

-(view a png version, if you browser does not support svg)
+You can also download a png version, if your browser does not support svg.

 mbsync -asynchronizes email between the servers and my computer.
 In the process, it creates a local copy of all email on my computer using the maildir format

 mu indexis used to index the email on my local computer.

 mu4eprovides an interface to read mail in maildir format using